 The Huggies® brand also supports the Australian Multiple Birth Association (AMBA), providing Huggies® Nappies to each family that welcomes twins or triplets in Australia.
 AMBA is a not-for-profit organisation that provides support, resources and education to multiple birth families.

 Huggies® brand partnership with the Royal New Zealand Plunket Society

-For over 21 years our Huggies® brand in New Zealand has proudly worked with the Royal New Zealand Plunket Society, New Zealand’s largest provider of free development, health and wellbeing services to children under five years.
+Since 1992, our Huggies® brand in New Zealand has proudly worked with the Royal New Zealand Plunket Society, New Zealand’s largest provider of free development, health and wellbeing services to children under five years.